 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 0.00 minutes getting to work every day.

-As is often the case in a small town, Hartsel doesn't have a public transportation system that people use for their commute.
+Hartsel is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Hartsel is an extremely ethnically-diverse town.
 The people who call Hartsel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartsel residents report their race to be Native Hawaiian.
 Important ancestries of people in Hartsel include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.